notuntoward/ref/obsidian/Obsidian Share Vault/lit/lit_notes/Dancker24dontNeedDprLrnTSfrcst.md

 %% begin Obsidian Notes %%
 ___

 [[LightGBM]] seems the best in forecasting contests and in real life, while statistical forecasting is still a useful baseline.
-Deep learning forecasting e.g.  [N-BEATS](Oreshkin20neuraBasisFrcstNBEATS) and [N-HiTS](Challu22NHiTSNeuralHierarchical), gets academic attention, but for now, not much contest or the author's real-world use.  [[#Feature Engineering]] is where time is best spent, while [[#Ensembling]] and thorough [[#Cross Validation is Crucial]].
+Deep learning forecasting e.g.  [N-BEATS](Oreshkin20neuraBasisFrcstNBEATS) and [N-HiTS](Challu22NHiTSNeuralHierarchical), gets academic attention, but for now, not much contest or the author's real-world use.  [[#Forecast Feature Engineering]] is where time is best spent, while [[#Ensembling]] and thorough [[#Cross Validation is Crucial]].

 This article suggests that, for AEMO, I'd better start ensembling diverse LightGBM models and hurry on those [exogenous features](Dancker24dontNeedDprLrnTSfrcst#^3vzu).